EwilsonS/ewilsons.github.io/README.md

-# Welcome to Evan's portfolio github
+# Welcome to Evan's portfolio repository
 ## Here you will find links and descriptions to all projects mentioned on my portfolio

 ### [Soundstock.io](soundstock.io)